2SSK/Homelab/README.md

 # Homelab Configuration Repository

-A personal homelab setup repository containing dotfiles, scripts, and configurations for managing a Ubuntu minimal server environment.
+A personal homelab setup repository containing dotfiles and configurations for managing a Ubuntu minimal server environment.

 ## Overview